Pediatric Sports Medicine

 The pediatric orthopedic rotation is supervised by our pediatric orthopedists.
 This rotation will expose the fellow to a wide array of orthopedic issues seen in pediatrics (i.e. SCFE, Legg-Calve’-Perthes disease, clubfoot, metatarsus adductus, outtoeing/intoeing, developmental dysplasia of the hip, aneurismal bone cysts to name a few).
 As well, the fellow will gain confidence in radiographic evaluation of fractures, reduction techniques in fracture care, casting/splinting, and overall management of fractures.
 This will be accomplished by rotating with our orthopedic specialists and doing shifts in the Emergency Department with the moonlighting orthopedic resident (seeing acute fractures) learning how to hone these skills.

 Orthopedic Spine and Physical Medicine & Rehabilitation

-During the hand rotation, the fellow will rotate with or our orthopedic hand specialists.
+During the hand rotation, the fellow will rotate with or our orthopedic and plastic surgery hand specialists.
 The fellow will become proficient in treating hand and wrist injuries as well as fractures.
 The fellow will gain experience and confidence in recognizing injuries that require more specialized care or surgery revolving around entrapment neuropathies, sprains/strains, tendonitis/bursitis, common fractures and dislocations, Dupuytren’s contracture, soft tissue injuries, flexor tendon nodules, arthritis, and overuse injuries.